jagdsh/aws-security-solutions/contents/iam/README.md

 - General warnings, security warnings, errors, suggestions
 - Provides actionable recommendations

+### IAM Best Practices

+- Lock away your AWS account root user access keys
+- Create individual IAM users
+- Use groups to assign permissions to IAM users
+- Grant least privilege
+- Get started using permissions with AWS managed policies
+- Use customer managed policies instead of inline policies
+- Use access levels to review IAM permissions
+- Configure a strong password policy for your users
+- Enable MFA
+- Use roles for applications that run on Amazon EC2 instances
+- Use roles to delegate permissions
+- Do not share access keys
+- Rotate credentials regularly
+- Remove unnecessary credentials
+- Use policy conditions for extra security
+- Monitor activity in your AWS accoun

 ### IAM Access Analyzer Policy Generation

 - Generates IAM policy based on access activity